Xiangyu-Hu/SPHinXsys/README.md

 SPHinXsys (pronunciation: s'finksis) is an acronym from Smoothed Particle Hydrodynamics for industrial compleX systems.
 It provides C++ APIs for physical accurate simulation and aims to model coupled industrial dynamic systems including fluid, solid, multi-body dynamics and beyond with SPH (smoothed particle hydrodynamics), a meshless computational method using particle discretization.
-Please check the documentation of the code at https://xiangyu-hu.github.io/SPHinXsys/
+Please check the documentation of the code at https://xiangyu-hu.github.io/SPHinXsys/.
+For more information on the SPHinXsys project, please check the project website: https://www.sphinxsys.org.
+For program manual and tutorials, please check https://www.sphinxsys.org/html/sphinx_index.html.

 SPHinXsys is a multi-physics, multi-resolution SPH library.
 Although it is not a standalone application itself,